edisonxiang/perf/docs/proposals/perf.md

 ### Non-goals

-* To design the specific implementation of performance test.
+* To design the specific implementation of single performance test.

 ## Proposal